Evolve (professional wrestling)

-Evolve Wrestling (stylized as EVOLVE) was an American professional wrestling promotion founded in 2010 by former Ring of Honor booker and Dragon Gate USA vice president, Gabe Sapolsky.
+Evolve (stylized all caps) was an American professional wrestling promotion founded in 2010 by former Ring of Honor booker and Dragon Gate USA vice president, Gabe Sapolsky.

 The company featured a roster of wrestlers from all over America, as well as several competitors from Japan.
 The promotion had a close working relationship with sister promotion Dragon Gate USA until Dragon Gate USA's closure in August 2015.
+In the same year, Evolve formed a relationship with WWE, allowing WWE to scout Evolve talent and potentially sign them.
+On July 2, 2020, WWE officially purchased Evolve.

-In 2015, Evolve formed a relationship with WWE, allowing WWE to scout Evolve talent and potentially sign them.
-On July 2, 2020, Evolve was officially purchased by WWE.
+In March 2025, WWE relaunched Evolve as a new brand division with a new series titled WWE Evolve on Tubi.

 History

 In 2009, Gabe Sapolsky announced a new wrestling promotion via some viral videos featuring one of the company's competitors, Jimmy Jacobs.
 After this more videos were produced promoting more performers, as well as featuring blogs written by the wrestlers about their feelings regarding the company.
 The first show, Evolve 1: Richards vs. Ibushi, was held on January 16, 2010, in Rahway, New Jersey at the Rahway Recreational Center.

 During interviews with wrestling newsletter Figure 4 Weekly on its radio show, Sapolsky told editor Bryan Alvarez that Evolve would have stronger emphasis on rules and would not limit anyone based on their own respective style of wrestling in favor of showcasing the talent's individual strengths and covering up their weaknesses.
 On January 29, 2010, Sapolsky announced that Evolve would no longer be booking Davey Richards as he had signed a new contract with Ring of Honor.

 The concept of the promotion was initially an emphasis on the wrestlers' win–loss records.
 They divided the company into two divisions: singles wrestlers and tag teams.
 As per the website, some wrestlers would need to earn their way onto the roster by winning a qualifying match, but that since has been dropped.

 On November 25, 2011, Evolve and Dragon Gate USA announced the unification of the two promotions.
 Evolve and Dragon Gate USA will still promote separate events, but the two share rosters, including stables, and Evolve recognizes Dragon Gate USA's Open the Freedom Gate Championship and Open the United Gate Championship as its top two championships.

 In February 2013, Evolve announced that they would be holding a tournament to crown the first Evolve Champion as they were eliminating the records system at that time.
 The tournament was held in Secaucus, New Jersey, at WrestleCon in April 2013.
 Evolve used the records of the talent to determine the seedings in the tournament; the top two were Chuck Taylor (10–5) and Ricochet (5–2), and both received byes into the second round.
 On April 5, A. R. Fox defeated Sami Callihan in the final to become the inaugural champion.
 On September 18, 2013, Vito LoGrasso announced that his new Wrestling School signed an agreement to be the Development Center for Evolve.